About Me

 In my personal practice, I explore photographs and moving images as poems, written in a unique visual language that is both the way I make meaning of the world within and the way I engage with it externally.
 My work uses photography, film, and found media to build poetic narratives that are intimate and emotional.
 I developed the technique of weaving photographs out of an exploration of double-exposure photography as a way to explore layers of myself, my own experience and the world around me.

-As an educator, I have shared photography and multimedia tools with youth in Washington, DC, and Jacmel, Haiti, with undergraduate students at George Mason University, with incarcerated students within the DC Department of Corrections, with system-impacted creatives in partnership with the Justice Arts Coalition and with attorneys, advocates and changemakers through JUSTstories.
+As an educator, I have shared photography and multimedia tools with youth in Washington, DC, and Jacmel, Haiti, with undergraduate students at George Mason University and Montgomery College, with incarcerated students within the DC Department of Corrections, with system-impacted creatives in partnership with the Justice Arts Coalition and with attorneys, advocates and changemakers through JUSTstories.

 I am available to collaborate on multimedia storytelling projects in the DC area and around the globe.